openmpf/openmpf-components/java/TikaImageDetection/README.md

 default.

 The extractor only extracts unique images once per page.
-Images that are reused or duplicated in the pdf are ignored to save processing time and avoid infinite recursion.
-However, modifications were made to the pdf parser to allow for tracking of images repeatedly used across multiple pages.
+Images that are reused or duplicated in the PDF are ignored to save processing time and avoid infinite recursion.
+However, modifications were made to the PDF parser to allow for tracking of images repeatedly used across multiple pages.
 If an image occurs across two or more pages it will be extracted once from the first page then reported in the detection tracks of the following pages whenever it found again.

-Images extracted are automatically stored in a directory named after the job in the $MPF_HOME artifacts folder.
+Images extracted are automatically stored in a directory named after the job in the $MPF_HOME/share/artifacts directory.
 Users can toggle the job parameter (ORGANIZE_BY_PAGE) to store each set of images in sub-directories labeled by page number, otherwise all unique images are stored in the main job directory.